 - 8 very small red potatoes with skin on, cubed

-- 1 small green chiles (I used a red jalapeno)
+- 1 small green chile (I used a red jalapeno)

 - 1 teaspoon ground turmeric